3-2-1: Part 3: The acts and prize clues

 In the early years, the third round was referred to as Take it or Leave it?.
 The final version of the show's format was amended in 1982 so that from the beginning of part two of the show, the two remaining couples from the quiz watched the first three variety acts together.
-At the end of each act, one of the performers would come over to the table and give Ted a clue object (or MacGuffin as Ted sometimes called them) and read a corresponding rhyme to provide clues for that particular prize.
+At the end of each act, one of the performers would come over to the table and give Rogers a clue object (or MacGuffin as Rogers sometimes called them) and read a corresponding rhyme to provide clues for that particular prize.

 After three acts, the couples would decide on which object they would like to reject in the hope that it was Dusty Bin, after hearing the first two rhymes again and then take part in the final elimination question.
 The losers would leave with the money they had won in part one, their ceramic Dusty Bin and a consolation prize (such as a twelve-piece dinner service) and the winners would go through to part three of the show.

 In the first series there were six items brought to the table however this was revised down to five from the second series.

-At the beginning of part three, Ted would decode the clue and reveal the prize which the final couple rejected before the end of part two.
+At the beginning of part three, Rogers would decode the clue and reveal the prize which the final couple rejected before the end of part two.
 Another act would then perform and leave another clue, leaving three on the table.
-Ted would then re-read one of the earlier two clues, before the couple chose their second item to reject before that prize was then revealed to them.
+Rogers would then re-read one of the earlier two clues, before the couple chose their second item to reject before that prize was then revealed to them.
 The final variety act would perform and leave a last clue.
-Ted would then re-read one of the previous clues and the couple would reject their third item, and another prize was then revealed.
-Ted would then re-read the remaining two clues and the couple would be faced with their final decision leaving them with the prize they have chosen and ultimately won, after seeing what the other prize they had rejected was, and also with the prize they had won, they had the money they won in part one of the show.
+Rogers would then re-read one of the previous clues and the couple would reject their third item, and another prize was then revealed.
+Rogers would then re-read the remaining two clues and the couple would be faced with their final decision leaving them with the prize they have chosen and ultimately won, after seeing what the other prize they had rejected was, and also with the prize they had won, they had the money they won in part one of the show.
 Unlike the eliminated couples, the winning couple did not receive a ceramic Dusty Bin, unless they had Dusty at the end of the show, all they got was a brand new dustbin, the money they won in part one and a ceramic Dusty Bin.
 As well as Dusty Bin, which was always one of the five prizes, the other four prizes normally included a car and a holiday.
 Later series sometimes featured two cars as prizes.